gexahedron/graph-book/notes/snarks.md

 ## Question of triviality
 "It has therefore become customary to define a snark as an uncolourable cubic cyclically 4-edge-connected graph with girth at least 5."

-TODO: why we ask for cyclically 4-edge connected cubic graphs, why not consider also (cyclically) 3-edge connected?
+TODO: why we ask for cyclically 4-edge connected cubic graphs, why not consider also cyclically 3-edge connected (same as 3-edge connected) graphs?

-Here we consider snarks with girth > 3, so we don't include e. g.
+Also, here we consider snarks with girth > 3, so we don't include e. g.
 Tietze's graph.
-But usually, even girth 4 is not considered.
+But usually, even girth 4 is considered as a trivial case.

 ## Petersen graph